-29:29 to also I don't know if you're watching the police last night but the police were having a fairly good amount of fun.
-It was obvious when you see police in riot gear laughing you know I mean that's they're obviously having fun and I ended up talking to one by my house.
-Their tactic it appeared what they were doing was pushing people ahead of them and allow them to lewd ISIS.
+I don't know if you're watching the police last night was the police were having a fairly good amount of fun.
+It was obvious when you see police in riot gear laughing You know, I mean, it's they're obviously having fun talking to one by my house, their tactic it appeared what they were doing was pushing people ahead of them and allow them to loot ISIS.
 Why didn't you stop it?
 And this is we'll have a new chief of police in two weeks.
 And that's what these police are wanting.
-They've already gotten rid of Moscone.
+They've already gotten rid of Miss Kony.
 He was a liberal man.
-Now they therefore I didn't gain gain was out here and they were they're trying to get rid of gain.
+Now they they're fighting gain.
+Gain was out here and they were they're trying to get rid of game.
 This gives him a wonderful opportunity.

-30:05 The opportunity soon presented itself in the form of a resounding vote of no confidence and police chief Charles gained by members of the San Francisco Police Officers Association.
-Association president Bob Berry told me why you thought gains should go first question.
-What do you feel that this vote that the Police Officers Association took really means as far as the the situation, Chief gains future and the whole ball of wax there?
+The opportunity soon presented itself in the form of a resounding vote of no confidence and I believe Charles gain by members of the San Francisco Police Officers Association, association president Bob Berry told me why he thought Gaines should go first question.

+What do you feel that this

+vote that the Police Officers Association took really means as far as the the situation, Chief gains future and the whole ball of wax there?